evmos/ethermint/x/evm/vm/stateful-precompiles-doc.md

 ### Necessary Changes

-**In order to facilitate storing CacheContexts as a journal entry in the ethermint statedb, these crucial changes were made:**
+**In order to facilitate storing CacheContexts as a journal entry in the ethermint statedb, these crucial changes must be made to ethermint:**

 - `ExtStateDB`: external statedb, implemented by the current ethermint statedb, which requires functions for getting cosmos sdk contexts for stateful precompiles and appending/reverting external journal entries
 - `ExtJournalEntry`: external journal entry, a type that actually stores a cache context, for our use case